- Entertainment and Media»

 The Hitler Connection

-Because of her celebrity status, Henie moved in the same social circles as royalty and heads of state.
+Due to her celebrity status, Henie moved in the same social circles as royalty and heads of state.
 It was inevitable that she would become a favorite of the German people, including the infamous Adolph Hitler.

 During an exhibition to Berlin (prior to the 1936 Olympics), Henie was sharply criticized for greeting Hitler with a Nazi salute.
 Although Henie was careful not to repeat her faux pas, she did accept Hitler's invitation to lunch, at his home in Berchtesgaden.
 It was there that Hitler presented Henie with an autographed photo of himself, personalized with a lengthy inscription.